Fighting Back Against Antimicrobial Resistance

-Antimicrobials have saved countless of lives yet their high usage has led to a significant increase in antimicrobial resistance.
+Antimicrobials have saved countless lives yet their high usage has led to a significant increase in antimicrobial resistance.

-Antimicrobial resistance covers a broader term and it includes resistance to medicines that treat infections caused by microbes.
+Antimicrobial resistance covers a broader term and includes resistance to medicines that treat infections caused by microbes.
 These microbes include parasites, viruses and fungi and the infections they cause include malaria, TB, candida, athlete’s foot and ringworm.

 Common causes of antimicrobial resistance